sean-abbott/unprotect/README.md

-A little tool that I can run to unprotect aws resources when I am destroying them on purpose.
+A little tool that I can run to unprotect aws resources when I am destroying them on purpose via terraform.